gacompa/JCB_jcbtest/src/dynamic_get/e12b2a0d-b122-4bd4-a6b5-29fe926ecf8c/README.md

 ```
 a.id AS id
 a.asset_id AS asset_id
+a.image AS image
+a.place_id AS place_id
 a.name AS name
 a.location AS location
-a.image AS image
-a.place_id AS place_id
 a.description AS description
+a.place_altitude AS place_altitude
 a.longdescription AS longdescription
 a.is_base AS is_base
 a.is_stop AS is_stop